 "All That Is Solid Melts Into Air is above all a compassionate book.
 Carole Giangrande takes that horrifying day—September 11, 2001—and filters it though the consciousness of a woman, Valerie, whose loved ones are in Manhattan as the crisis unfolds.
 She doesn’t know whether they are dead or alive, and Giangrande is masterful in her expression of Valerie’s surreal state of mind.
 The book captures with gut-wrenching acuity the anxiety, fear and distress of not only that particular day but of our current social climate as well.
 No one is safe anymore—was anyone, ever?—and our perceptions rule us: “The truth was that everything you looked at had to pass through the lens of what you imagined you saw.
 It was up to you to decide what was real.”
 Timely words from a timely book."

-—Eva Tihanyi, author of The Largeness of Rescue
+—Eva Tihanyi, author of Flying Underwater: Poems New and Selected and The Largeness of Rescue

 All That Is Solid Melts Into Air by Carole Giangrande